xSynergyx/flixster-clone/README.md

 # Flixster
-Flixster is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).
+Flixster is an app that allows users to browse currently playing movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

 ## Flix Part 2